News and events

 Visiting the museum (Chandos Hall)

-Pending sufficient volunteers, we are usually open every second and fourth Sunday of the month, 14:00-16:00, except December (although we may still have special dates for that month).
+We are usually open every second and fourth Sunday of the month, 14:00-16:00 unless noted otherwise.
+We do not usually open in December, although we may still have special dates for that month.

 Directions to Chandos Hall can be found further down this page.